 You May Qualify for Legal Assistance

 Many SSD claims are borderline and subjective.
 If you miss work regularly and your first claim’s denied, you may need help proving you’re truly unable to work.
 Having a lawyer handle your claim is the best way to get paid the most benefits you’re owed faster.
-People often don’t realize this, but you’re 2x more likely to get approved on your first try if a lawyer files your disability paperwork.
+People often don’t realize this, but you’re 3x more likely to get approved on your first try if a lawyer files your disability paperwork.
 Our lawyers work on contingency, so you won’t pay any legal fees, ever, unless you win benefits.
-If you do win, you’ll only pay a small, one-time fee.
+If you do win, then you’ll only pay a small, one-time fee.